 This is a guest post written by Holly Hirshberg, wife and mommy to two beautiful babes, Maya and Mason.
 She is a stay at home mom who loves DIY projects, including this fabulous piñata.
-There are also affilate links in this post.
+There are also affilate links in this post which means that if you click on some links, I will earn a commission.

 My kids’ birthday was quickly approaching and I was stressing over what kind of super amazing party I wanted to throw them.